abhiraj12345678/Employee-Attrition-EDA/README.md

 - **Senior Job Level:** **20.10%**
 - **Excellent Company Reputation:** **10.04%**

-These smaller categories should be interpreted carefully because their attrition rates may be influenced by their smaller sample sizes.
+These smaller categories should be interpreted carefully because their attrition rates may be influenced by smaller sample sizes.

 ---